MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-sales-forecast.md

 - The entry type is "Sale."
 - The posting date is between the date that is calculated based on the values in the **Historical Periods** and **Period Type** fields on the **Sales and Inventory Forecast Setup** page and the work date.

-Before using the web service [!INCLUDE[prod_short](includes/prod_short.md)] compresses transactions by **Item No.** and **Posting Date** based on the value in the **Period Type** field in the **Sales and Inventory Forecast Setup** page.
+Before is uses the web service, [!INCLUDE[prod_short](includes/prod_short.md)] compresses transactions by **Item No.** and **Posting Date** based on the value in the **Period Type** field in the **Sales and Inventory Forecast Setup** page.

 ## <a name="AnchorText"> </a>Create and use your own predictive web service for sales and inventory forecasts

 For [!INCLUDE[prod_short](includes/prod_short.md)] online, the model is published by Microsoft and connected to the Microsoft subscription.
-For other deployment options, you have to create Machine Learning resources in your own Azure subscription.
+For other deployment options, you must create Machine Learning resources in your own Azure subscription.
 You can find sample steps in the [sample repo](https://github.com/microsoft/BCTech/tree/master/samples/MachineLearning).
 The purpose of this task is to get the API URI and API key.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales and Inventory Forecast Setup**, and then choose the related link.
 2. Expand the **General** FastTab, and then fill in the API URL and API key fields.